Dr. Amons Research

 - Geochemical and Environmental Research Group (GERG), TAMU, USA

-4. Carbon Fluxes and Transformations in Siberian Watersheds and Rivers
+4. Carbon Fluxes and Transformations in Siberian Watersheds and Rivers: Russian Foundation for Basic Research, NSF 2014-2018

-Since 2014 we are involved in the Russian research project “Sensitivity of carbon fluxes to climate variability in the land-atmosphere-hydrosphere system of the Yenisey River catchment”.
-This project focuses on a number of watersheds in the Central Siberian Plateau that are distinct in critical watershed characteristics.
+Between 2014 and 2022 we were involved in a bilateral research project in Siberia “Sensitivity of carbon fluxes to climate variability in the land-atmosphere-hydrosphere system of the Yenisei River catchment”.
+This project focused on a number of watersheds in the Central Siberian Plateau that are distinct in critical watershed characteristics.
 We are interested to identify the most important factors that control the lateral export of carbon species from the vast Siberian watersheds that contain significant amounts of organic matter relevant to global climate change feedbacks.
-I was involved in the original PARTNERS program that investigated the discharge of dissolved organic matter by the six largest Arctic rivers.
-We are now working with collaborators in Russia and Germany to do a more detailed study along an upstream-downstream gradient in the Yenisey River drainage basin, Russia.
-This project is currently funded by the US National Science Foundation and the Russian Science Foundation.
+More recently (2016) we have extended our focus to include fluxes of CO2 and CH4 from these vast Siberian river networks and this work was funded by NSF until geopolitical events put this program in a hiatus.

 - Sukachev Institute of Forest (lead institution), Russia